 Let’s assume you’re dieting, and your current calorie intake is 2000 calories per day.

 In a week this equals 14,000 calories (7 days x 2000 calories).

 To gain one pound of fat, you’d need to eat 3500 calories on top of the 14,000 calories you’re currently eating.

 This means a total weekly intake of ~17,500 calories (14,000 calories + 3,500 calories).

 So let’s assume you ate 2000 calories for 6 days, and then one day in the week you ‘fell off’ and ate, hmmm, I dunno, let’s say 4,000 calories.

-This equals a weekly intake of 16,000 calories – by the end of the week you’re still in a (weekly) deficit of around 1,500 calories.
-Not enough to gain weight.
+This equals a weekly intake of 16,000 calories.
+By the end of the week, you’re still in a weekly deficit of around 1,500 calories.
+Not enough to gain fat.

-unless you’re legitimately force feeding yourself, attempting a food challenge, or straight up injecting food straight into your blood – it’s extremely hard to eat this much without a) dying or b) wanting to die.
+So unless you’re legitimately force-feeding yourself, attempting a food challenge, or straight up injecting food straight into your blood––it’s extremely hard to eat this much without a) dying or b) wanting to die.

-The weight you will have gained from this one day of overeating is going to be water, salt and glycogen – ergo, not actual body fat – which will drop after a few days of getting back on to your diet.
+The weight you gain from one day of overeating is water, salt and glycogen ––not body fat.
+And this ‘water’ weight will drop after a few days once you’re back on track.

 Let’s push this example further and look at it over the period of a month